-Make an effort to avoid gender stereotyping when you buy toys for your children.
-Girls and boys can both enjoy spatial games and building toys like blocks, K'Nex, and Lego.
+Make a conscious effort to avoid gender stereotyping when you buy toys for your children.
+Don't forget that girls and boys can both enjoy spatial games and building toys like blocks, K'Nex, and Lego (and if it has to be pink, the Lego website has a section of recommended products for girls).
 Fun board games such as Labyrinth, Rush Hour, and Tipover encourage spatial abilities.

 Find out what your child is doing in math and science at school or in the child care setting.
+Does your child come home excited about an interesting activity or experiment he or she did that day?
 Talk about it.

-Whenever you encounter a gender stereotype, remind both boys and girls that they can become anything they want to be -including a mathematician, engineer or scientist.
+Whenever you encounter a gender stereotype, remind both boys and girls that they can become anything they want to be -- including a mathematician, engineer or scientist.